-In-depth study of young children through the use of developmentally appropriate, culturally responsive observation and assessment techniques.
-Practice applying these techniques to plan appropriate programs and monitor children's development.
+In-depth study of young children through the use of developmentally appropriate, culturally responsive observation screening and assessment techniques.
+Practice applying these techniques to plan appropriate curriculum and experiences and monitor children's development.
 F

 CHD 134 Caring for Infants and Toddlers 3-2-4